-Other:

-G2 Number of credits per term a student can take for the stated full-time tuition.

-Maximum

-- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+provide separate tuition and room and board fee (it you r college carriot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? х If yes, what percentage of full-time undergraduates pay II.